You Can Help !

 Subscribe to one or all of the following, depending on your interests:

 - The World Ocean Day email list.
 Meant for event organizers and interested individuals who want to celebrate and unite for the ocean with a special crescendo each June and additional opportunities throughout the year.
 Approximately monthly emails from January-June and bi-monthly emails from July-December each year.

 - Subscribe to the Rising Blue Network Newsletter.
-A monthly for youth and youth-focused organizations, each issue spotlights different youth organizations and youth leaders from around the world, as well as events and opportunities to get more involved.
+A monthly update for youth and youth-focused organizations, each issue spotlights different youth organizations and youth leaders from around the world, as well as events and opportunities to get more involved.

 As a non-profit organization, we need funding support in order to pursue our mission.
 We are lean, dedicated, and effective so every contribution goes far for conservation!